Accounting firms have fierce competition, and you’ll struggle to attract new clients if you don’t have a solid marketing strategy.

 You can also offer a discount or incentive for anyone who refers a new client to your firm.

-This is a great way to organically grow your business and get more clients without spending any money on marketing.
+This is a great way to grow your accounting business organically and get more clients without spending any money on marketing.

 As an accounting firm, you should be involved in the financial community.

-This means joining relevant online communities, participating in discussions, and attending industry events.
+This means joining relevant online communities, participating in discussions, and attending industry networking events.

 By getting involved, you’ll be able to build relationships with other professionals and potential clients.